Alexis-Bize/BlurredJS/README.md

 // Blur radius/strength setting
 myBlurredElement.setBlurStrength(3);

-// If there's no data-blur attribute on your element or if you want to force the url, you can do it here myBlurredElement.setUrl('http://wowsuchdoge.com/');
+// If there's no data-src attribute on your element or if you want to force the url, you can do it here myBlurredElement.setUrl('http://wowsuchdoge.com/');

 // Set mime type for better results